 Remember, the COVID-19 vaccine is free.
 At no point will you be asked to pay for the vaccine, or pay for your place in the queue.
-If you are, it’s likely a scam.
-The best way you can help us stop these scams is report them to us.
+If you are, it will be a scam.
+The best way you can help us stop these scams is to report them to us.

 Help us stop these campaigns.
 If you have experienced or are aware of a COVID-19 vaccine related scam, please email us with all the details you have through the link below.